 Consider the following scenario, a rater is presented a series of corneal staining images and asked to assess the extent of pathology in each quadrant and center area of the cornea.
 It is easy to appreciate the strength of the Visual Validation technique by examining the two alternate form designs below.
 Form A maps the data entry controls (i.e., pick lists) directly onto a black and white line sketch that matches the spatial layout of the presenting image and corresponding quadrants / center area to assess.
 In contrast, Form B merely alternates OD vs. OS variables in separate rows, one variable per row.
 Clearly, the approach used in Form A is much more likely to reduce data entry errors.

 Accurate data entry is critical to ALL research projects.
-Indeed, a number of articles and discussions have covered various data validation techniques and related features, the most frequently covered being: Skip Logic, Range Checks, Pre-Specified Pick Lists, Automated Calculations, and Queries.
+Indeed, it is easy to find a number of articles and discussions covering various data validation techniques and related features, the most frequently covered being: Skip Logic, Range Checks, Pre-Specified Pick Lists, Automated Calculations, and Queries.
 But don’t blindly bet on what ‘fingers’ can do, the eyes are important too!
 Although less frequently discussed, Visual Validation is one of the most powerful techniques and a critical consideration when designing data entry forms.

 So what’s Visual Validation all about and why is it so effective?
 The essence of the visual validation approach is to assign meaning to the spatial layout of the form.
 That is, the layout of the form itself becomes part of the data entry verification process.
 Ideally, the form layout aligns with the data definition of the variables.
 So what’s the best way to determine the form design?
 Well, start by considering the characteristics of the data entry person and their preferred methods.